JonHualde/it-matcher/README.md

+# THE LIVE VERSION IS CURRENTLY NOT WORKING

+The backend has been temporarily shut down.

 # IT Matcher

 Welcome to the IT Matcher project.
 This platform is designed to streamline the connection between IT professionals and businesses.
 Our main goal is to offer an intuitive, user-friendly interface with top-notch functionality that effectively bridges the gap in the IT industry.